Merkel set to win Spanish aid vote despite rebels

-BERLIN Chancellor Angela Merkel's authority within her center-right coalition was at stake on Thursday when uneasy German lawmakers vote on Berlin's contribution to a euro zone aid package for Spain's ailing banks.
+BERLIN Chancellor Angela Merkel's authority within her centre-right coalition was at stake on Thursday when uneasy German lawmakers vote on Berlin's contribution to a euro zone aid package for Spain's ailing banks.

-Merkel can count on broad center-left opposition support to push the decision through the Bundestag, the lower house of parliament, whose members were recalled to rainy Berlin from their summer recess especially for this one-day session.

-But with each vote on the euro zone's debt crisis, concern about the rising costs to Germany has hardened, prompting a growing number of coalition lawmakers to rebel and cramping the government's room for maneuver in European negotiations.

 Merkel only needs a simple majority in this vote, expected around 1500 GMT, but she would prefer not to rely on opposition votes for such an important decision.